MicrosoftDocs/windowsserverdocs/includes/guarded-fabric-initialize-hgs-default-step-four.md

 If you provided any certificates to HGS using thumbprints, you will be instructed to grant HGS read access to the private key of those certificates.
-On a server installed with Desktop Experience, complete the following steps:
+On a server with Desktop Experience installed, complete the following steps:

 1. Open the local computer certificate manager (**certlm.msc**)
 2. Find the certificate(s) > right-click > all tasks > manage private keys